jcvignoli/lumiere-movies/README.md

 It is [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP "Content Security Policy on Mozilla") (CSP) compliant, takes advantage of Polylang plugin and is fully compatible with AMP plugin.
 It is also fully compatible with Classic Editor, Classic Widgets plugins, and Intelly related posts.
 It supports any WordPress theme and is adapted to [OceanWP](https://wordpress.org/themes/oceanwp/ "OceanWP theme") theme.

 **Lumière!** is a great tool to illustrate your articles.
-You can display movie details by several ways, such as in popups, widgets, and straight inside your post.
+You can display movie and people details by several ways, such as in popups, widgets, and straight inside your posts.
 It can be extensively fine-tuned in the admin options panel.

 ## Installation